magnusmickelsson/pokeraidbot/README.md

 The bot is currently deployed on a Heroku node in EU backed by a Postgresql database, at Stockholm timezone,
 here: https://pokeraidbot2.herokuapp.com

-## Branches

-The simple bot, with command for map and showing pokemon information, is right now on master branch.

-The full feature bot, with raid management, is right now on branch raid-features.
-This branch has not been released yet and may contain bugs.

 ## Who?

-Bot created by Magnus Mickelsson (right now, < 35h work has been put into it so cut me some slack).
+Bot created by Magnus Mickelsson (right now, < 40h work has been put into it so cut me some slack).
+Valuable contributions also by Johan Millert.

-Thanks for the support from Johan Millert and the people from the Pokemon Go Uppsala Discord server, primarily s1lence and Xandria.
+Thanks for the support from the people of the Pokemon Go Uppsala Discord server, primarily s1lence and Xandria.

 ## Notes